browserpass/browserpass-extension/README.md

 Using the `Custom store locations` setting in the browser extension options, you are able to define one or more custom locations for password stores.
 There are no restrictions on where these may be located; they can be subfolders of the main password store, gopass mounts, or any other folder that contains password entries.

+#### OTP usage

+TOTP seeds may be provided either as an otpauth URL (e.g. `otpauth://totp/Example:alice@google.com?secret=JBSWY3DPEHPK3PXP&issuer=Example`) or as a plain seed (e.g. `totp: JBSWY3DPEHPK3PXP`).
+Please note that the plain form is unsuitable for any TOTP implementation that does not use a period of 30 seconds and a length of 6 digits.

+The OTP code may be accessed by clicking on the Browserpass popup « Open Details ».
+In addition, the generated OTP code will be copied to the clipboard immediately after Browserpass is invoked, unless Browserpass is already using the clipboard for something else.

 ## Options

 The list of available options: